IndustryFusion/iff-akri-fleet-configs/README.md

 IFF Akri controller deployment, role binding and Akri Configurations for both MQTT and OPC-UA instance discovery is located in this folder.
 Using values.yaml file, the Akri Configurations for MQTT and OPC-UA can be configured to detect right machines/devices using IP address of OPC-UA server and MQTT broker URL and single main MQTT topic of the machine.

-**Discovery Handler (DH) Configuration:**

-The Akri's DH must be given a set of URLs and the OPC-UA servers's applicationName value to discover the appropriate machine.
-These are passed to Akri with IFF broker's Helm template as part of Akri 'Configuration' custom resource.

-IFF uses a single node for each machine, and each machine will have its own OPC configuration data tree.
-These configurations are deployed as configmaps as described above.
-Because of the single node, the applicationName config for Akri will contain only one server name.

 **Usecase:**

 IFF prepares the single node smartbox as a platform by deploying the above mentioned Akri components and ships them to users for connecting them to a predefined machine IP address for OPC-UA and with predefined MQTT Broker URL and a topic.